CONTACT US ABOUT THIS CRUISE

 Sunday, Day 1 Montargis to Amilly

-Guests are met at our meeting point in Paris** and transferred by private chauffeured minibus to the spacious Renaissance where a champagne welcome with canapés awaits and you meet the Captain and crew.
-We enjoy an afternoon cruise through the picturesque “little Venice of Gâtinais” with its 131 bridges connecting the streets and crossing the Canal de Briare and the River Loing.
+Guests are met at our meeting point in Paris** and transferred by private chauffeured minibus to the spacious Renaissance where the Captain and crew await with a champagne and canapés welcome.
+We enjoy an afternoon cruise through picturesque Montargis, known as the ‘Venice of Gâtinais’ with its 131 bridges connecting the streets and crossing the Canal de Briare and the River Loing.
 Dinner on board.

 Monday, Day 2 Amilly to Montbouy

-Tuesday, Day 3 Montbouy to Rogny-les-Sept-Ecluses
+Tuesday, Day 3 Montbouy to Rogny-les-Sept-Écluses

-After breakfast we explore the town of Montargis on foot, viewing the 11th century chateau before passing through the picturesque Fishermen’s Quarter; its half-timbered houses bordering the canals.
-Arriving at the 12th century Church of the Madeleine, we stop to admire its soaring 75-foot-high nave.
+After breakfast we explore the town of Montargis on foot, viewing the 11th century château before passing through the picturesque Fishermen’s Quarter; its half-timbered houses bordering the canals.
+Arriving at the 12th century Church of the Madeleine, we stop to admire its soaring 62-foot-high nave.
 Our footsteps finally bring us to Mazet, the confectioners renowned for creating the original praline recipe over one hundred years ago.
 Here, we observe the chocolate production and enjoy a tasting of their delicious products.
-Later, we enjoy an afternoon cruise to our mooring at the pretty village of Rogny-les-Sept-Ecluses, near its 350-year-old 7 lock-flight, now disused and a national monument, from which it takes its name.
+Later, we enjoy an afternoon cruise to our mooring at the pretty village of Rogny-les-Sept-Écluses, near its 350-year-old seven lock-flight, now disused and a national monument, from which it takes its name.
 A short stroll to the locks is worthwhile before dinner on board.

-Wednesday, Day 4 Rogny-les-Sept-Ecluses to La Gazonne
+Wednesday, Day 4 Rogny-les-Sept-Écluses to La Gazonne

 Today we immerse ourselves in the world of Impressionist art.
-We start with a short walking tour of Moret-sur-Loing, famous for its association with the Impressionist painter Alfred Sisley and see several of his most famous scenes before continuing to the Chateau home of Rosa Bonheur.
-Rosa Bonheur was the most celebrated female artist of the 19th Century; a pioneer in a man’s world and a champion of women’s rights.
-Her best-known paintings are of animal scenes including one of Buffalo Bill on horseback which prompted an enduring friendship between the two.
-We take lunch in the private salon of the chateau before joining the present owner for a tour and to hear more about the history of this remarkable lady and view some of her works.
+We start with a short walking tour of Moret-sur-Loing, famous for its association with the Impressionist painter Alfred Sisley and see several of his most famous scenes before continuing to the château home of Rosa Bonheur.
+Rosa Bonheur was the most celebrated female artist of the 19th century; a pioneer in a man’s world and a champion of women’s rights.
+Her best-known paintings are of animal scenes including one of ‘Buffalo Bill’ Cody on horseback which prompted an enduring friendship between the two.
+We take lunch in the private salon of the château before joining one of the present owners for a tour and to hear more about the history of this remarkable lady and view some of her works.
 Later, we enjoy an afternoon cruise past the Rogny lock flight to La Gazonne, a beautiful rural mooring surrounded by lakes and ponds that provide water for the workings of the Canal de Briare.
 Dinner on board.

 Thursday, Day 5 La Gazonne to Briare